ppy/osu-wiki/wiki/osu!supporter/en.md

 ### Multiplayer in experimental osu! build

-As opposed to regular users, supporters may access multiplayer from the experimental builds of osu! called Cutting Edge.
+Supporters may access multiplayer from builds on the early access "cutting edge" release stream.

 ## Remaining duration